OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

         SQL> SQL> SQL> SQL> SQL>
         CON_ID NAME       OPEN_MODE	CREATE_SCN
         ----------- ---------- ---------- ----------------
-                2 PDB$SEED   READ ONLY	   1507780
-                3 OGGOOWBASE READ WRITE	   5459418
-                5 OGGOOW181  READ WRITE	   8370692 <----- Use this value from running the script
+                4 OGGOOW181  READ WRITE	   2175217 **<------ Use this SCN to start the Replicat**
-                6 OGGOOW182  READ WRITE	   8372379

-        SQL> Disconnected from Oracle Database 18c Enterprise Edition Release 18.0.0.0.0 - Production Version 18.3.0.0.0
+        SQL> SQL> Disconnected from Oracle Database 18c Enterprise Edition Release 18.0.0.0.0 - Production Version 18.3.0.0.0

+        Done checking OGGOOW181 Database

 -       Notice the CREATE_SCN values in the generated output, you need to ensure that the CREATE_SCN for oggoow181 is copied.
 This will be the SCN that you will start the Replicat with in a next step.
 Proceed to the next Task after the script completes.